-- 1. Generally.
+1. Generally.
 The Private Sale process is controlled by the provisions of FS §125.35(2).
-A Private Sale is appropriate only after the Director determines that the subject surplus property is of value only to one or more adjacent property owners and if the property meets one or more of the following criteria: - a.
-The parcel is of insufficient size and shape to be issued a building permit (ie. it is not a buildable lot under County regulations); - b.
+A Private Sale is appropriate only after the Director determines that the surplus property is of value only to one or more adjacent property owners and the property meets one or more of the following criteria:

+- a.
+The parcel is of insufficient size and shape to be issued a building permit (i.e. it is not a buildable lot under County regulations); - b.
 The value estimate of the parcel is \$50,000 or less; or - c.
-The parcel can only reasonable be expected to be used by an adjacent property owner due to the size, shape, location or value of the parcel. - 2.
-Request.
+The parcel can only reasonably be expected to be used by an adjacent property owner due to the size, shape, location or value of the parcel.

+2. Request.
 A person may request a Private Sale of property by submitting a written request to the Director of the Division of County Lands.
-The request must identify the subject property and include a statement as to a bonafide intention to purchase the surplus property.
-A Private Sale may also be initiated by the Director based upon a review of the declared surplus property inventory.
+The request must specifically identify the property and include a statement as to a bonafide intention to purchase the property.
+A Private Sale may also be initiated by the Director based upon a review of the surplus property inventory.

 3. Surplus Determination.
-If the parcel a person requests to purchase is not designated surplus, then a recommendation with respect to this determination may be sent to the Board in accordance with section A, above.
+If a person seeks to purchase a parcel not currently in the surplus property inventory, then a recommendation as to the appropriateness of declaring the parcel surplus may be sent to the Board in accordance with section A, above.
 If the Board declares the parcel surplus, then the request can proceed through the disposition process.